Rives named director of Southern Maryland, D.C. military papers

 John Rives has been named director of APG Media of Chesapeake’s four Southern Maryland newspapers and D.C.
-Military Publications effective immediately.
+Military Publications.

 “On behalf of APG Media of Chesapeake, I am pleased to announce John as the new director of Southern Maryland and D.C.
 Military Publications,” said Jim Normandin, regional president of APG Media of Chesapeake, parent company of the Maryland Independent.
 “John has a rich background working in the publishing field, especially with the Washington, D.C., area’s military installations.
 His knowledge of and enthusiasm for the industry will be huge in leading these divisions to new heights.”